-We intend to apply to list our common stock on the New York Stock Exchange under the symbol "JCG."
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "JCG."

 DESCRIPTION OF CERTAIN INDEBTEDNESS

 This summary highlights the principal terms of the agreements and instruments governing our outstanding indebtedness.
 You should refer to the agreements and instruments filed as exhibits to the registration statement of which this prospectus forms a part for a complete description.